openenergymonitor/learn/view/electricity-monitoring/arduino-ide/ubuntuide.md

 programmer.

-If you have a favourite text editor, you can use it instead of the built-in editor. `Select File > Preferences` and tick the box “Use external editor”.
+If you have a favourite text editor, you can use it instead of the built-in editor. `Select File > Preferences` and tick the box `Use external editor`.
 When you use an external editor, your workflow is slightly different.
 You must still open the sketch in the IDE, but the IDE does not open your editor - you must yourself open the sketch file in your external editor, and save the file when editing is done.
-Then you switch to the IDE where you can click “Verify” or “Upload” and the IDE will read the file again and then proceed to compile it (“Verify”) or compile and upload it (“Upload”).
+Then you switch to the IDE where you can click `Verify` or `Upload` and the IDE will read the file again and then proceed to compile it (“Verify”) or compile and upload it (“Upload”).

-Read the section on [Installing the Libraries](/ubuntulib.md) before you set your `Sketchbook` location (under Preferences).
+Read the section on [Installing the Libraries](ubuntulib) before you set your Sketchbook location (under `Preferences`).